Sunday, August 2, 2015

 * There is no description about how muscle contraction itself restores circulation by squeezing venous blood past the KAATSU Air Band.

-Dr Sato and certified KAATSU Specialists generically define KAATSU as "blood flow moderation training", not BFR (blood flow restriction).
+KAATSU users generically define KAATSU as the original BFR (blood flow restriction).

-The nuance of defining KAATSU as Blood Flow Moderation Training versus Blood Flow Restriction Training (or the commonly used terms such as Occlusion Training or Tourniquet Training) is important.
+The nuance of defining KAATSU as Blood Flow Restriction Training (or the commonly used terms such as Occlusion Training or Tourniquet Training) is important.

 KAATSU is a means to moderate blood flow both in and out of the limbs.
 This is why the KAATSU Cycle is so important.
 This is also why the Base SKU (i.e., manual tightening of the KAATSU Air Bands) in combination with Optimal SKU (i.e., inflation of the KAATSU Air Bands) is so important in setting the pressures to achieve maximum benefits from KAATSU.
 The term "restriction" only implies that blood is reduced or restricted going OUT of the limb.
 The term "occlusion" implies that the blood flow is reduced and restricted going IN the limb.